-Four years ago this week, I nervously walked the path along the west side of Trillium Lake to the spot where my fiancé and our families waited.
+Four years ago in June, I nervously walked the path along the west side of Trillium Lake to the spot where my fiancé and our families waited.
 We got married at the beautiful location that day, and now we visit every chance we get.
 All winter, I long to be able to return to my favorite place.
 In the late spring, the snow melts and the road re-opens.
-This year, this happened earlier than it has in quite a few years, just before Memorial Day.
+Recently, this happened earlier than it has in quite a few years, just before Memorial Day.

 Sarah Bettey is a wife, a mother to her son and the sweetest pit bull mix ever, a photographer and a blogger.
 She has been capturing images in some capacity for as long as she can remember.
 For over 10 years now, she has been working with and for a wide variety of clients.
 This has brought her to where she is today, focusing mainly on nature macros and landscapes.
 She posts almost daily to her photo blog.